edgelesssys/docs.edgeless.systems/marblerun/deployment/kubernetes.md

 This certificate is used for the HTTPS communication of the Coordinator's client API.
 The HTTPS endpoint is exposed via a [Kubernetes LoadBalancer Service](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).
 The public IP and associated DNS names of load balancer services are provisioned and managed by your cloud provider.
-You need to make sure that the domain you set via `--domain` matches the one you configured for the public IPs provisioned in your cluster.
+You need to make sure that the domain you set via `coordinator.hostname` matches the one you configured for the public IPs provisioned in your cluster.
 On Azure, you can [use a static public IP address with the Azure Kubernetes Service (AKS) load balancer](https://docs.microsoft.com/en-us/azure/aks/static-ip#create-a-static-ip-address), The client API can be used by users/clients of your application to obtain one concise remote attestation statement for your cluster.